-Learning Objective: To recognise that for many people their faith can be a source of strength.
-(1 session) AT1 AT2 What/who do you put your trust in?
+What/who do you put your trust in?
 Where does inner strength come from?
 Is an inner strength in everyone?
 How can it be developed?
 Can you know how you'll react to situations?
 If you had to go into hiding what would you put in your suitcase?
 Could you survive on a desert island on your own?
-What personal characteristics are needed?
+What personal char can be a source of strength.
+(1 session) needed? naracteristics are